Skip to main content

 Subscription migration day

 If any of the integration changes discussed above apply to you, please plan your change release for the same day as the CB Subscription migration.
 It is especially important if you are updating your integration to our REST API for deactivation/reactivation of subscriptions that this change is released close to when your subscriptions receive the new data model.
-We estimate that a 3-hour delay between the migration and your updates is acceptable but are happy to discuss any concerns and can provide guidance to achieve the closest possible sync between your system and the CB platform.
+We estimate that a 3-hour delay between the migration and your updates is acceptable but we are happy to discuss any concerns and can provide guidance to achieve the closest possible sync between your system and the CB platform.

 With the migration, the following updates are done: